Volkmar Klein

-Volkmar Klein (born 13 January 1960 in Siegen, North Rhine-Westphalia) is a German politician of the Christian Democratic Union (CDU).
-He is a member of the German Bundestag since 2009 and was a member of the Landtag of North Rhine-Westphalia from 1995 until 2009.
+Volkmar Klein (born 13 January 1960 in Siegen, North Rhine-Westphalia) is a German politician of the Christian Democratic Union (CDU) who served as a member of the German Bundestag from 2009 to 2025 and as a member of the Landtag of North Rhine-Westphalia from 1995 to 2009.

 Early life and education

 Parallel to his studies in the University of Bonn, Klein worked as an assistant to a member of the German Bundestag.
 In 1986, Klein finished his studies in the University of Bonn as a graduate economist and took on a several month internship in the consulting company Henkell Brothers in Melbourne, Australia.

 After returning to Germany, Klein continued working for the same Australian consulting company as a freelancer.
 From 1988 until 1989, Klein was the branch manager of another Australian company Exicom Ltd (electronic company) in Düsseldorf.

 From 1989 until 1995, Klein was the executive manager of the Wittgensteiner Kuranstalt GmbH & Co.
 KG, an operator of rehabilitation clinics and hospitals in Germany and the Czech Republic.